 Is it business as usual?
 Add a KPI.

 If you think of a car journey, OKR provides the destination and the path towards the destination, and KPIs are the dashboard to ensure the car is running smoothly (i.e. gas, engine).
 KPIs are the key indicators that need to stay healthy for the business to operate smoothly.
-This is your business as usual and in Perdoo, you can add these metrics as KPIs so that you constantly monitor them.
+This is your business as usual.
+You can add these metrics as KPIs to constantly monitor them, and get full transparency on each team's priorities.

-Does a KPI need to be fixed?
+Does a KPI need to be improved?
 Create an OKR.

 If a KPI drops, then you need to prioritize getting it back on track because the health of the team is dependent on it.
 This effort can then be represented as an OKR since it will take special attention to fix it.
-In Perdoo, add this goal as an Objective so that the team focuses its time accordingly.
+In Perdoo, add this goal as an Objective and align it to the KPI, so that the team focuses its time accordingly.

 Does it push the company forward?
 Create an OKR.

 Company OKRs lead the entire organization by signalling what's important.
-Once these strategic goals are determined, the execution component then falls on teams.
-This means that, depending on the size of your company, team OKRs align to department or company OKRs.
+Once these thematic goals are determined, the execution component then falls on teams.
+This means that, depending on the size of your company, team OKRs align to department or company OKRs, which may then align directly to Strategic Pillars.

 Whether your team has an OKR depends on whether it can make a meaningful impact on one of the higher-level OKRs.
 If this contribution is within its purview, then owning an entire OKR would be appropriate.
 In Perdoo, add this as an Objective.